 |Very Good (740-799)||$1,174||$920|

-If you're dealing with an at-fault accident, speeding ticket, reckless driving citation, or DUI in your recent history, Amica could be a better choice than Allied.
-Every auto insurance company enacts rate penalties differently, so it's worth comparing quotes to understand which insurer suits you.
+If you have an at-fault collision, speeding ticket, reckless driving violation, or DWI on your record, Amica could be a better choice than Allied.
+Each insurance company has different post-violation pricing structures, so it's worth comparing quotes to figure out which insurer is best for you.

 |Violation||Amica avg. annual premium||Allied avg. annual premium|